• Skip to primary navigation

 Casual sushi might be my favorite category because it makes good sushi accessible.
 And this style of casual sushi is a key part of how we most often enjoy sushi in Hawaii.

-These are our go-to spots (they are all takeout spots with the exception of Genki):
+These are our go-to spots (they are all takeout spots except for Genki):

 Hawaii Sushi